DanielVolchek/tailiscope.nvim/README.md

 ```

 ## Config
-If you would like to change the path, you can do so like so
+If you would like to change the path, you can do so
 ```
 require('telescope').setup({
   extensions = {